zcowens2/CreateWebPagePart1/readMe.md

 - Header 1: The title of the page that shows up ON the page
 - Header 2: The first paragraph title
 - Paragraph(s): The first content (this should be a bit about yourself).
 Use page breaks where desired.
-- Header 3: The title of the seconf paragraph group
+- Header 3: The title of the second paragraph group
 - Paragraph(s): More content related to the projects
 - Header 4: Links to Projects
 -- Link 1: with an explanation of why you chose it